-The chief of staff shall serve as the highest elected officer of the Medical Staff to: (a) enforce the Bylaws and implement sanctions where indicated;
+The chief of staff shall serve as the highest elected officer of the Medical Staff to:

-- (b) call, preside at, and be responsible for the agenda of all general staff meetings, meetings of the Medical Executive Committee; - (c) serve as an ex officio member of all other staff committees without vote.
+- (a) enforce the Bylaws and implement sanctions where indicated; - (b) call, preside at, and be responsible for the agenda of all general staff meetings, meetings of the Medical Executive Committee; - (c) serve as an ex officio member of all other staff committees without vote.
 If membership in a particular committee is specified by these Bylaws, he or she shall have a vote; - (d) appoint, with the consultation of the Medical Executive Committee, members for all standing and special Medical Staff or multidisciplinary committees, and designate the chairman of these committees; - (e) interact with the CEO and Chief Medical Officer in all matters of mutual concern within the Medical Center; - (f) represent the views and policies of the Medical Staff to the CEO; - (g) be a spokesman for the Medical Staff in external professional affairs; - (h) perform such other functions as may be assigned to him or her by these Bylaws, by the Medical Staff, or by the Medical Executive Committee; - (i) receive and act upon requests of the Board to the Medical Staff; and - (j) report to the Board on the performance and maintenance of quality with respect to the Medical Staff's delegated functions to promote quality patient care; - (k) serve on the Banner Peer Review Council; - (I) meet and discuss with the Board Subcommittee any matters of concern to the Medical Staff.

-7.6-2 CHIEF OF STAFF-ELECT
+7.6-2 VICE CHIEF OF STAFF

-The Chief Elect shall assume all duties and authority of the Chief of Staff in his or her absence or in the event of a conflict.
-The Chief Elect shall be a member of the Medical Executive Committee or a member of the medical staff with established leadership experience as determined by the Medical Executive Committee and shall perform such other duties as the Chief of Staff may assign or as may be delegated by these Bylaws or by the Medical Executive Committee.
+The vice chief of staff shall assume all duties and authority of the Chief of Staff in his or her absence.
+The vice chief of staff shall be a member of the Medical Executive Committee, serve as Chairman of the Credentials Committee, and perform such other duties as the Chief of Staff may assign or as may be delegated by these Bylaws or by the Medical Executive Committee.